The Conflict at a Glance

 2011 In February, the PKK ended its August 2010 unilateral ceasefire, citing the uncompromising position of the government.
 In June elections the ruling Justice and Development (AKP) party was comfortably reelected, but a boycott of the parliament swearing-in ceremony by the main opposition parties cast a shadow over the results.
 Heavy summer fighting, particularly in August, killed up to 40 Turkish forces and 160 PKK militants.
 Demonstrations demanding increased rights for Kurds often turned violent, and the year saw politically motivated, sporadic attacks by the PKK and the Kurdistan Freedom Falcons (TAK) on non-military targets.

 2010 Fighting intensified in the spring when the Kurdistan Workers’ Party (PKK) ended a unilateral ceasefire, citing government attacks, and stepped up its own attacks.
 The government responded with aggressive incursions into northern Iraq, targeting PKK bases.
 The PKK declared a unilateral ceasefire in August.
-Two events in 2010 highlighted the power struggle between Turkey’s military and the government of Prime Minister Recep Tayyip Erdoğan.
+Two events in 2010 highlighted the power struggle between Turkey’s military and the government of President Recep Tayyip Erdoğan.
 In a September referendum, Turks supported Erdogan’s constitutional amendment, which, inter alia, makes the military more accountable to civilian courts.
 And in November, the government suspended three officers pending the outcome of a trial in which a group of military officers stood accused of plotting to overthrow the government.
 It was the first time the Turkish government had removed officers from duty.

 2009 The first air strikes of 2009 occurred in February in northern Iraq.
 Set to expire in October 2009, the authorization of Turkish forces to launch strikes against Kurdistan Workers’ Party (PKK) targets in Iraq was extended another year by parliament.
 October saw a potential peace breakthrough as 34 Kurds crossed the border back into Turkey from Iraq in a symbolic peace gesture.
 However, this action was followed by one of the deadliest clashes in months between Turkish security forces and the PKK.
 Turkey’s ruling Justice and Development Party (AKP) claimed victory in the local March elections, but suffered significant losses.
 In August, the government released its strategy for solving the conflict, although details were not widely communicated.
 In December, Turkey’s constitutional court banned Turkey’s only pro-Kurdish political party, the Democratic Society Party (DTP).